National Service Act 1948

 The National Service Act 1948 (11 & 12 Geo.
 6. c.
-64) was an Act of Parliament which extended the British conscription of the Second World War long after the war-time need for it had expired, in the form of "National Service".
+64) was an act of the Parliament of the United Kingdom which extended the British conscription of the Second World War long after the war-time need for it had expired, in the form of "National Service".
 After a bill with the same purpose had been approved in 1947, expected to be implemented 1 January 1949, the Cold War and the Malayan Emergency caused a revised and extended version of the new legislation to be approved in December 1948, only days before the new arrangements came into force.

-The act had much in common with the National Service (Armed Forces) Act 1939, which it superseded, but its aim was to continue National Service even at times when the country was not at war.
+The act had much in common with the National Service (Armed Forces) Act 1939 (2 & 3 Geo.
+6. c.
+81), which it superseded, but its aim was to continue National Service even at times when the country was not at war.
 The National Service (Armed Forces) Act 1939 had not addressed this issue.

-The National Service Act 1948 applied to all healthy young men (women did not have to do National Service) who were not registered as conscientious objectors.
-It did not affect the exemption from service of registered conscientious objectors, nor the procedure for registration.
+The act applied to all healthy young British men resident in Britain who were not registered as conscientious objectors.
+As before, women were not conscripted and exemption from service and registration of conscientious objectors was not changed.